tombruijn/dotfiles/README.md

 ### Dotfiles installation

-Next, clone this Git repository to your $HOME directory and initialize/update the submodules and finally hook everything up by running the `install` script.
+Next, clone this Git repository, initialize/update the submodules and finally hook everything up by running the install script.

 ```sh
 mkdir $HOME/tombruijn